zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

    java -jar ./hawkbit-runtime/hawkbit-update-server/target/ \
         hawkbit-update-server-#version#-SNAPSHOT.jar

-Step 11: Build Hawkbit HTTPS
+Step 11: Build hawkBit HTTPS
 ============================

 * Convert the server.pem file to self_sign.der and place the der file in hawkbit/src directory

-``Hawkbit https`` can be built for the frdm_k64f as follows:
+``hawkBit https`` can be built for the frdm_k64f as follows:

 .. zephyr-app-commands::
     :zephyr-app: samples/subsys/mgmt/hawkbit